-As the lower esophageal sphincter opens, ingested milk can come back up the esophagus to the throat leading to cough, gag and choke reflex in the baby.
+As the lower esophageal sphincter opens, ingested milk can come back up the esophagus to the throat, possibly leading to gag, or choke reflexes in the baby.

 When Does It Occur?

 Infant reflux occurs when food moves back up to the throat from a baby’s stomach.
-In a healthy infant, relux can occur multiple times a day due to a poorly coordinated gastrointestinal tract.
+In a healthy infant, reflux can occur multiple times a day due to a poorly coordinated gastrointestinal tract.